Corban University: Athletic facilities

 The C. E. Jeffers Sports Center is a multi-purpose 1,600 seat sports arena in Salem, Oregon which is home to the Corban Warriors.
 It was opened in 1978 and houses the basketball, volleyball, and wrestling teams.
 The student section, the "Barracks", is small but passionate.
 The building's namesake, Clarence E. Jeffers, was a Corban graduate, sports fanatic, and building contractor.
 The building also contains the campus' fitness center, a classroom, and coach and athletic trainer offices.

 On the southeast side of campus is the beach volleyball courts, home to practices and games of the Corban women's beach volleyball teams.

-The Outdoor Athletic Complex, which is was to completed in Spring of 2022, is the new home of the university's track, cross country, soccer, and lacrosse teams.
+The Outdoor Athletic Complex, which was to be completed in Spring of 2022, is the new home of the university's track, cross country, soccer, and lacrosse teams.
 The $4 million project, raised entirely from donations, features a state-of-the-art track and field complex, lighting, and drainage for future expansions.

-Next to the Outdoor Athletic Complex lies Warrior Field, where Corban's softball team can be found practicing and competing.

 Athletics

 The Corban athletic teams are called the Warriors.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) since the 1993–94 academic year.

-Corban competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field and wrestling; while women's sports include basketball, beach volleyball, cross country, golf, lacrosse, soccer, softball, track & field and volleyball.
+Corban competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field and wrestling; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, track & field and volleyball.
 The school colors are navy and gold.